peteroupc/peteroupc.github.io/colorgen.md

 - Finding a _representative_ reflectance curve for an arbitrary (companded) RGB color can be done, for example, by the method described in [Smits 1999](http://www.cs.utah.edu/~bes/papers/color/) or the method described in [Burns 2015](http://scottburns.us/reflectance-curves-from-srgb/).
 (Note that [widely varying reflectance curves](http://www.handprint.com/HP/WCL/color18a.html#ctprin38) can match the same RGB color.)
 - If the "reflectance curves" represent light passing through transmissive materials (such as light filters), rather than reflected from pigments, the [simple product](http://www.handprint.com/HP/WCL/color3.html#mixprofile) of those curves, rather than the geometric mean as given in step 2, yields the mixed curve of their mixture, according to B. MacEvoy.
 - An alternative method of color formulation, based on the _Kubelka&ndash;Munk_ theory, uses two curves for each colorant: an _absorption coefficient_ curve (K curve) and a _scattering coefficient_ curve (S curve).
 The ratio of absorption to scattering (_K/S_) has a simple relationship to reflectance factors in the Kubelka&ndash;Munk theory.
 The Python sample code implements the Kubelka&ndash;Munk equations.
 One way to predict a color formula using this theory is described in a 1985 thesis by E. Walowit.
 ISO 18314-2 is also a relevant document.

-<a id=Terminal_Colors></a>
-## Terminal Colors

-Some command-line shells support coloring the background or foreground of text.
-In shells that support [ANSI color codes](https://en.wikipedia.org/wiki/ANSI_escape_code) (generally in the category "select graphic rendition", or SGR), the sequence U+001B (escape character) followed by "[" followed by a semicolon-separated sequence of numbers (given below) followed by "m" is a graphic control sequence (see also Ecma-048, sec.
-8.3.117):

-- "0": Reset the foreground and background color and other graphic properties to default.
-(U+001B followed by "[m" has the same effect.)
-- "1": Set the following text in bold.
-- "2": Use a slightly dimmer foreground color than usual.
-- "3": Set the following text in italics.
-- "4": Underline the following text.
-- "7": Reverse the meaning of "foreground" and "background" in the following text.
-- "8": Hide text while still taking up space.
-- "21", "22", "23", "24", "27", "28": Turns off the feature mentioned earlier in "1", "2", "3", "4", "7", or "8", respectively.
-- "3" followed by one of the _color numbers_ below: Dimmer foreground color.
-- "4" followed by color number: Dimmer background color.
-- "9" followed by color number: Brighter foreground color.
-- "10" followed by color number: Brighter background color.

-The _color number_ is one of the following: "0" (black), "1" (red), "2" (green), "3" (yellow), "4" (blue), "5" (magenta), "6" (cyan), or "7" (white).
-Note that not all shells support all the ANSI SGR codes given here, and that the exact colors named by each color number can vary with the implementation.

 <a id=Conclusion></a>
 ## Conclusion